The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 This is a window that occurs every even minute or is a window that has all our 2-minute cooldowns available.
 The Even window is much like our Odd Trick, but will have Ten-Chi-Jin, Meisui and optionally Mug included.

 We should try to fit x1 **Hyosho**, x2 **Raitons**, x2 **Raijus**, **Dream Within A Dream**, **Ten-Chi-Jin**, **Meisui**, and as many **Bhavacakras** as possible.
-If you are able to double weave (&lt;40ms ping), you can also drift **Mug** into Trick for an additional Bhavacakra.
+If you are able to double weave (<40ms ping), you can also drift **Mug** into Trick for an additional Bhavacakra.

 Phantom Kamaitachi, however, should **NOT** be used within an Even Trick window, as it does less damage than either of our Raijus.
-There are some exceptions, such as if the extra Ninki would otherwise grant you an extra Bhavacakra, or if replacing x1 Raiton results in a gain of x2 GCDs (ie late woven Trick).
+There are some exceptions, such as if the extra Ninki would otherwise grant you an extra Bhavacakra, or if replacing x1 Raiton results in a gain of x2 GCDs (i,e. a late-woven Trick).

 **Examples:**

 **[Infographic](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/9078c445-96b1-45cc-87ea-5ed775a0a033/df0x5w6-2c6aff1b-0805-4ec1-939c-76ae8f1d26c2.png?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7InBhdGgiOiJcL2ZcLzkwNzhjNDQ1LTk2YjEtNDVjYy04N2VhLTVlZDc3NWEwYTAzM1wvZGYweDV3Ni0yYzZhZmYxYi0wODA1LTRlYzEtOTM5Yy03NmFlOGYxZDI2YzIucG5nIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmZpbGUuZG93bmxvYWQiXX0.B6IQht5_Ek1oDlbwcNpERxnrev6kUZbe89vAeZxZpC4)**

-**Note**: There are plenty of ways to execute an even/2m Trick window, as long as the optimal amount of abilities are within the window.
+**Note**: There are plenty of ways to execute an even/2-minute Trick window, as long as the optimal amount of abilities are within the window.
 Below are some examples demonstrating the order I recommend.

 This example utilizes **Mug** and requires the ability to double-weave.
 This is my suggested order of GCDs: **Hyosho -> Raiton -> Fleeting -> TCJ -> Fleeting -> Raiton**.
 Then utilize the available weave slots.
 Recall that after a Ninjutsu, you can only single weave, and after a standard GCD, you can only double weave (with good ping):